2i2i/whitepaper/Notes.md

 <br></br>
 ## all markets
-This can be made a formal statement thanks to us defining **currency** as generally as possible.
+Maybe this can be made into a formal statement thanks to us defining **currency** as generally as possible.

 <br></br>
 ## all trade is sequential